alexwenzel/laravel-commentary/readme.md

 Route::controller('commentsfrontend', 'Alexwenzel\LaravelCommentary\FrontendController');
 ````

-If you need to customize the management section, override the view within your project.
+If you need to customize the management section, [override](http://laravel.com/docs/packages#package-views) the views within your project.

 ### Comment form